The Impact of Training on Employee Productivity

 3. Open Feedback Loops

-What Additional Training Would Benefit the Employee?
+What Additional Training Would Benefit Employee Productivity?

-Don’t make the mistake of thinking training ends after onboarding.
+Even after contextual training is implemented, don’t make the mistake of thinking training ends after onboarding.
 Training needs to be ongoing if employees are to evolve with the company and continue to increase their productivity.